 - SOPHAS Transcript Processing Center

 - Watertown, MA 02471

 - Recommendations: Submit three letters of recommendation from evaluators who can speak to your capacity for doctoral-level research and study.

 - Goals statement: In no more than 750 words

-- describe why you’re interested in the PhD in Health Policy in particular
+- describe why you’re interested in the PhD in Health Policy and Health Services Research in particular

 - articulate your academic and research achievements and interests.